-Loop's most recent scholarship, "Twitter Usage in Fantasy Sports Journalism," was published in the International Journal of Sport and Society in 2013.
-"The Evolution of Fantasy Sports Journalism" was presented at the International Conference of Arts & Humanities in January 2012 and at the International Conference of Sports and Media at Chengdu Sport University in Chengdu, Sichuan Province, China, in November 2011.
-"Attribution Scarcity in Fantasy Sports Journalism" was published in the International Journal of Sport and Society in 2010.
+Loop's most recent paper presentation was at the International Conference of Sport and Society in July 2017 in London, where he lectured on the "Readability of Award-winning Fantasy Sports Journalism."
+Other scholarship includes "Daily Fantasy Sports Journalism Ethics," which was published in Journal of Sport Management and Commercialization in 2016.
+"The Ethics Evolution of Fantasy Sports Journalism" was published in Journal of Sport Management and Commercialization in 2015.
+Additionally, "The Readability of Fantasy Sports Journalism" was published in Journal of Sports Pedagogy and Physical Education in 2015.
+Previously, "Twitter Usage in Fantasy Sports Journalism" was published in the International Journal of Sport and Society in 2013, and "Attribution Scarcity in Fantasy Sports Journalism" was published in the International Journal of Sport and Society in 2010.
 "A National Study of Ethics in Television News" was published in Electronic News Journal in 2010.
-Other refereed papers include "Creating a Journalism Culture" and "Ithaca College and Frederick Douglass Academy: A Journalism Partnership."
 Loop's work also has been published in Mass Communication & Society; Newspaper Research Journal; Journalism and Mass Communication Quarterly; and Journalism and Mass Communication Educator.

 - Outstanding National Campus Chapter, Society of Professional Journalists